-D.M.
-CANRIGHT - "'For God so loved the world that he gave his only begotten Son,' &c.
-According to this, Jesus Christ is begotten of God in a sense that no other being is; else he could not be his only begotten Son.
+D. M. CANRIGHT - "For God so loved the world that he gave his only begotten Son,' etc. According to this, Jesus Christ is begotten of God in a sense that no other being is; else he could not be his only begotten Son.
 Angels are called sons of God, and so are righteous men; but Christ is his Son in a higher sense, in a closer relation, than either of these.
 God made men and angels out of materials already created.
 He is the author of their existence, their Creator, hence their Father.
 But Jesus Christ was begotten of the Father's own substance.
 He was not created out of material as the angels and other creatures were.
-He is truly and emphatically the 'Son of God,'...Heb.1:1-8 quoted.
+He is truly and emphatically the 'Son of God.'...
+[Heb.1:1-8 quoted].

 "By this we see that a very plain and great distinction is made between the Son and all the angels.
 They are all commanded to worship him.
 No created being can ever be worthy of worship, however high he may be, neither would it be right nor just for God to bid one order of his creatures to worship another.
 Divinity alone is worthy of worship, and to worship anything else would be idolatry.
-Hence Paul places Christ far above the angels, and makes a striking contrast between them."
-Review and Herald, June 18, 1867.
+Hence Paul places Christ far above the angels, and makes a striking contrast between them...."
+(RH June 18, 1867, emphasis original)

-R.F.
-COTTRELL - "Men have gone to opposite extremes in the discussion of the doctrine of the Trinity.
-Some have made Christ a mere man, commencing his existence at his birth in Bethlehem; others have not been satisfied with holding him to be what the Scriptures so clearly reveal him, the pre-existing Son of God, but have made him the 'God and Father' of himself."
-Review and Herald, July 6, 1869.
-"But if I am asked what I think of Jesus Christ, my reply is, 'I believe all that the Scriptures say of him.
+R. F. COTTRELL - "But if I am asked what I think of Jesus Christ, my reply is, I believe all that the Scriptures say of him.
 If the testimony represents him as being in glory with the Father before the world was, I believe it.
 If it is said that he was in the beginning with God, that he was God, that all things were made by him and for him, and that without him was not anything made that was made, I believe it.
 If the Scriptures say he is the Son of God, I believe it.
-If it is declared that the Father sent his Son into the world, I believe he had a Son to send...
+If it is declared that the Father sent his Son into the world, I believe he had a Son to send....